- SAP has made enormous claims for Fiori being a game changer for SAP applications.

 - No one, not SAP nor SAP’s partner network ever admitted they were wrong about SOA.

 - SAP did not issue an apology for taking up something they never supported.

 That is how the trends and information dissemination works in IT.
 And so it will be with Fiori.

 As soon as SAP switches to a new imaginary user interface, Hasso Plattner will come out and announce how revolutionary it is.
 The slavish consulting companies will begin repeating whatever Hasso says as the future direction.
 Beautiful PowerPoints will be created, which will herald the new luxurious SAP user interface.

 The entire process will repeat itself.

 Fiori, the “new SAP user interface.”
 For which Hasso Plattner declared that.

 “SAP now has the best user interface in enterprise software.”

 All before anyone had used it.
-A user interface which has been slathered over SAP marketing materials, SAP conferences, etc.. is failing.
-It is failing for some important reasons that are presented in this article.
+A user interface that has been slathered over SAP marketing materials, SAP conferences, etc.. is failing.
+It is failing for some essential reasons that are presented in this article.
 These reasons are unlikely to change.
 The people that uncritically supported Fiori look foolish as Fiori is nowhere to be found on SAP projects.

 More deep analysis from SAP partners like Deloitte and IBM on the topic of Fiori.